 Dr. Wilson is a gut specialist clinical and research dietitian with a wealth of clinical dietetic experience both in the NHS and private healthcare.
 Her award-winning PhD research on the Low FODMAP diet and Prebiotics in Irritable Bowel Syndrome (IBS) and Ulcerative Colitis has given her a great depth of knowledge to help you attain good symptom control.

 Sophie has worked with people with diverticular disease for over 10 years.
 She can help you to understand which foods are likely to exacerbate symptoms during a flare and how to eat when you’re well to optimise your long term healthy and help your body to cope better with the inflammation.

-Sophie will take time to thoroughly understand your medical history and will assess your diet.
-She will work with you to find a diet that manages your current symptoms while promoting good long term health.
+Our dietitians will take time to thoroughly understand your medical history and will assess your diet.
+We will work with you to find a diet that manages your current symptoms while promoting good long-term health.

 Typically, this will involve three sessions, for example: